shannon-6block/lotus-miner/README_en.md

 # If miner and worker are not on the same machine, you need to copy the files of api and token under LOTUS_STORAGE_PATH of miner to LOTUS_STORAGE_PATH of worker

 # Optional environment variables
+# The following setting will allow PreCommit1 to use more RAM and have a higher speed, which we suggest to set on the recommended hardware.
+export FIL_PROOFS_SDR_PARENTS_CACHE_SIZE=1073741824
 # The following settings will allow the worker to use the GPU to compute PreCommit2.
 export FIL_PROOFS_USE_GPU_COLUMN_BUILDER=1
 export FIL_PROOFS_USE_GPU_TREE_BUILDER=1